akshaybabloo/Ruby-on-rails-4-notes/README.md

 OSX comes preinstalled Ruby 2.
 To check what version you are using type `ruby -v` in terminal.
 But we would be using virtual environment to install the latest version of Ruby and Rails.
 Do the following:

 1. Goto [Ruby download page](https://www.ruby-lang.org/en/downloads/) and check the current stable Ruby version number.
 At the time of this tutorial the stable version was `2.2.3`.
 Now, to install ruby in a virtual environment type `rbenv install 2.2.3` in your terminal.
-2. Once Ruby is installed you would have to rehash the veirtual environment by typing `rbenv rehash` in the terminal.
+2. Once Ruby is installed you would have to rehash the virtual environment by typing `rbenv rehash` in the terminal.
 3. Then we have to make the current virtual environment to be used globally.
 To do that type `rbenv global 2.2.3`.

 > Always rehash the Ruby virtual environment by typing `rbenv rehash` in your terminal.